 - Whether the company accepts orders in the state

 - Whether the company has a bank account in the state

 If you are uncertain whether your particular business needs foreign qualification, or needs to register to transact business in another state, it’s best to seek the advice of an attorney or accountant.

 Foreign qualifying your company in states where you transact business is not optional.
 It is a legal requirement.
 Failure to qualify a foreign LLC or corporation when you’ve been transacting business could result in:

-back taxes for the time you were transacting business but were not
+- Liability for back taxes for the time you were transacting business but were not qualified.

 How do you foreign qualify?

 Companies are considered “domestic” only in their state of incorporation; elsewhere they are a “foreign” entity.
 Foreign qualification is the process of filing the appropriate paperwork to register a foreign LLC or corporation to conduct business in another state.
 To foreign qualify your business, you may need to: